Movie Review: Red Sparrow

 What’s not timely?
 How tonedeaf this film is in its graphic depictions of rape and violence towards women during the #MeToo moment.

-I can see how someone who has no idea what the words “consent” or “agency” mean might see nothing wrong with this film.
+Someone who has no idea what the words “consent” or “agency” mean might see nothing wrong with this film.
 But at no point does our main character have any control over her own destiny.
 Even at the (spoiler alert?
 IDGAF) relatively triumphant ending — yay! our heroine is victorious! — all she really has done is climbed the ladder in a violent, patriarchal state.
 She didn’t break the system, she merely played it to get what she needed.
 She’s Cersei Lannister, not Daenerys Targaryen.

 Natasha Romanoff is always in control.
 Even if she’s following orders, she’ll go rogue when it meets her personal moral compass.
 Even if she’s tied to a chair and getting punched by a Russian in the opening of The Avengers, she’s in control, and she’s the one actually doing the interrogation.
 She subverts perceptions of power to use it.
 And so everything that Black Widow is, Red Sparrow is not.